kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 **Cons**
 - Implies defining equivalents of parentRefs, listeners, and route attachment.

-**Alternative Considered: Mesh Resource**
+**Alternative Considered: Egress Definition Resource**
-- Use a `Mesh`-style resource to express egress policies attached to sidecars, as implemented by some service meshes (for example, [Linkerd’s egress configuration](https://linkerd.io/2-edge/reference/egress-network/)).
+- Use a new resource to define which requests should be considered egress traffic, in order to express egress policies independently of the egress gateway.
+This follows the model used by some service meshes (for example, [Linkerd’s EgressNetwork resource](https://linkerd.io/2-edge/reference/egress-network/#egressnetwork-semantics)).
 - Allows egress to be expressed at the data-plane level without the need for a Gateway instance.

 This proposal focuses on the `Gateway`, `Route` and `Backend` model for egress, but MUST NOT preclude Mesh-based egress models in future work.